Girgias/php-rfcs/container-offset-behaviour.md

   ```
   Deprecated: Automatic conversion of false to array is deprecated
   ```
-  And thus behave like an array, meaning the behaviour depends on the offset type.
+  And thus behave like an `array`, meaning the behaviour depends on the offset type.
-  Please see the array section for details.
+  Please see the `array` section for details.

 - For read-write operations, the container is converted to array, before the read operation, Emitting the following deprecation notice:
   ```
   Deprecated: Automatic conversion of false to array is deprecated
   ```
-  And thus behave like an array, meaning the behaviour depends on the offset type.
+  And thus behave like an `array`, meaning the behaviour depends on the offset type.
-  Please see the array section for details.
+  Please see the `array` section for details.

 - For the unset operation, the container continues to be `false` and the following deprecation notice is emitted: